jeffhammond/vapaa/README.md

-# A standalone MPI Fortran 2008 module
+# vapaa: A standalone MPI Fortran 2008 module

-An attempt to implement MPI Fortran 2018 support using only the MPI C API.
+Implementing MPI Fortran 2018 support using only the MPI C API, mostly.

+The name cames from the Finnish word, vapaa, which means "free" in the sense of "free-range chickens" or "Dobby is a free elf".

 ## Design limitations